2018–19 Michigan State Spartans men's basketball team: Schedule and results

 The season marked the first time in Big Ten history that the teams played a 20-game conference schedule.
 The new schedule also includes a regional component to increase the frequency of games among teams in similar areas.
 Over the course of a six-year cycle (12 playing opportunities), in-state rivals will play each other 12 times, regional opponents will play 10 times, and all other teams will play nine times.
 Three in-state series will be guaranteed home-and-homes: Illinois and Northwestern, Indiana and Purdue, and Michigan and Michigan State will always play twice.
 The conference opponent list was released on April 19, 2018.
 Michigan State released its full schedule on August 21, 2018.
-The Spartans faced Gonzaga in a "secret scrimmage" on October 27 in Minneapolis, Minnesota.